lewagon/data-certification-api/README.md

 **📝&nbsp;&nbsp;In this challenge, you are provided with a trained model saved as `model.joblib`.
 The goal is to create an API that will predict the popularity of a song based on its other features.**

-👉 You will only need to edit the code of the API in `api/app.py` 🚨
+👉&nbsp;&nbsp;You will only need to edit the code of the API in `api/app.py` 🚨

-👉 The package versions listed in `requirements.txt` should work out of the box with the pipelined model saved in `model.joblib`
+👉&nbsp;&nbsp;The package versions listed in `requirements.txt` should work out of the box with the pipelined model saved in `model.joblib`

 ### Install the required packages